redgetan/view_inspect/README.markdown

 Warning
 ----

-By default, this is only enabled for development to avoid exposing source code details publicly.
+By default, this is only enabled for development to avoid exposing source code filepath information publicly.

 Copyright